mapio/tmux-tail-f/README.md

 # tmux-tail-f

-A tool to view tail multiple files using tmux
+This tool allows to tail a set of files in a multi-pane [tmux](http://tmux.sourceforge.net/) window.